Skeyelab/Zendesk-Data-Collector/README.md

 This allows you to prioritize processing of active tickets if needed by configuring different worker pools.

-## n8n Webhook Proxy
+## Zendesk API Webhook Proxy

-The app exposes a **unified queued proxy** so tools like n8n can call the Zendesk API (tickets, users, etc.) through your rate-limit queue without storing data in this app.
+The app exposes a **unified queued proxy** so any HTTP client (n8n, Make, Zapier, custom scripts, etc.) can call the Zendesk API (tickets, users, etc.) through your rate-limit queue without storing data in this app.

 - **Endpoint**: `POST /webhooks/zendesk`
 - **Authentication**: Required via `X-Webhook-Secret` header (see Configuration below)